Today we’re reviewing the fresh dog food brand Ollie in order to help YOU decide — is Ollie worth trying for your dog?

-- Recipes include tons of veggies, with kale, carrots, pumpkin, spinach, peas, squash, and others.
+- All of their recipes include tons of produce.
+You’ll see things like kale, carrots, pumpkin, spinach, peas, and squash in each recipe.

-- Recipes are minimally processed and human-grade – you could eat it, if you wanted to!
+- Each of their recipes are minimally processed and made with human-grade ingredients.
+That means you could eat it, if you wanted to!

-Ollie offers four recipes that owners can choose from:
+Ollie offers five recipes that owners can choose from:

 Ollie Review: My Personal Experience

-Let’s get into my personal experience with Ollie and see what Remy thought of it all.
+Let’s get into my personal experience with Ollie and see what my pooch Remy thought of it all.